Parking (2023 film): Plot

-Enraged at this attempt to kill him and his wife, even though she is pregnant, Eshwar wrecks Ilamparuthi's car.
-Selvi and Aparna leave home, fed up of Ilamparuthi's behaviour towards Eshwar.
+Having deduced that Ilamparuthi is responsible, Eshwar wrecks his car in revenge.
+Fed up with Ilamparuthi's behaviour towards Eshwar, Selvi and Aparna leave him.
 Eshwar, on Aathika's insistence, decides to move out.
-He manages to find another home and then meets with Ilamparuthi to inform him of the same and make peace with him condescendingly.
-But instead, Ilamparuthi knocks him out in rage.
-At this juncture, he finds out that Aathika has gone into labour and manages to drive her to the hospital, where she gives birth.
-Meanwhile, Eshwar regains consciousness and brutally attacks Ilamparuthi, who has returned home, refusing to listen when he tries to inform him about his wife's delivery.
+He manages to find another home, then meets with Ilamparuthi to inform him of the same and condescendingly asks him to leave them alone.
+Feeling insulted, Ilamparuthi knocks him out in rage.
+At this juncture, he finds that Aathika has gone into labour but seemingly does nothing.
+When Ilamparuthi returns, Eshwar regains consciousness and knocks him out, refusing to listen when Ilamparuthi tries to inform him about his wife's condition.

-After knocking him out, he goes to the extent of heating Ilamparuthi's mobile phone in a microwave oven and orchestrating a gas leak with the intention of killing him, but when he eventually finds out that Ilamparuthi had helped Aathika in her time of need, despite their personal enmity, he gets horrified for his attempt to kill him and switches off the main power supply for the house, averting a major disaster.
-Eshwar and Ilamparuthi apologise to each other for what had happened and both feel they could have adjusted and handled the parking issue in a matured manner.
-The story ends with both the families moving out of the house, and the owner of the house searching for prospective tenants for both floors under the condition that they do not own a car...
+Eeshwar starts heating Ilamparuthi's mobile phone in a microwave oven and orchestrating a gas leak with the intention of killing him, but when he eventually learns that Ilamparuthi had helped Aathika by driving her to the hospital, where she gave birth, he realises his mistake and switches off the main power supply for the house, averting a major disaster.
+At the hospital, Eshwar and Ilamparuthi – who has reunited with his family – apologise to each other for what had happened and agree they could have adjusted and handled the parking issue in a matured manner.